 Allison Howard, CEO of Nollapelli – With a background in chemical engineering and a passion for healthy skin, Allison is creating newfabrics that look great, feel amazing and work with your skin.
 Inspired by her grandmother who always slept on a satin pillowcase to protect her hairstyle (and skin!), Nollapelli’s first fabric is used in bed sheets and pillowcases.
 Allison If is using Shine Registry to increase social media engagement and find connections to potential partners in skin care and/or sleep.
 Support Allison.

 By borrowing from the tradition of wedding registries, Shine Registry is reimagining the ways communities can support women.
-If you would like to set up a profile on Shine Registry click here or explore and support other founders on the site here.
+If you would like to set up a profile on Shine Registry click here or explore and support other female founders on the site here.